-The Office of Public Prosecutions (Vic), an independent statutory authority that prepares and conducts criminal prosecutions, were having issues with their digital presence was conveying information.
-It was leaving victims, witnesses & family struggling and confused.
+The Office of Public Prosecutions, an independent statutory authority that prepares and conducts criminal prosecutions, was having issues with how its digital presence was conveying information.
+It was leaving victims, witnesses and families struggling and confused.

 Part of this would include changing the way it framed information, to make it more accessible and user-friendly.
 The website’s structure and delivery of information was still reliant on legal jargon, a lexicon of words often unfamiliar to the average layperson who ocassionally has to interact with the judicial system.

 Calls received by staff from the public phone line were often distressing, with victims and their families expressing worry and social media was being used to vent those frustrations.
 The digital experience needed to provide that humanising experience and in turn, would improve the customer experience.

 Using the site’s audit analytics and data from existing clients, Portable decided to change the user journey.
 By using data, interviews and journey mapping, Portable staff began to draw insights about the way users wanted information.

 As a result we worked to address the following challenges: